Rules for 2020

 Participation and Eligibility: Participation is open to all current Va.
 Top 100 members who are 18 years of age or older and participants less than 18 years of age accompanied by an adult with written parental permission.
 (Written parental permission must be provided to event staff prior to the start of the event) Participants under the age of 18 years may not fish alone in the event.
 All participants must sign the release of liability form to be eligible to compete.
-This tournament is designed primarily for amateurs, therefore, anyone who has fished 4 or more tournaments within the past 12 months of this tournament with an entry fee over $2,000.00 or anyone who has provided guide service for pay within the past 120 days of these official tournament waters, will not be eligible to compete in this tournament.
+These tournaments are designed primarily for advanced angler that still have amateur status, therefore anyone who has fished 4 or more tournaments within the past 12 months of this tournament with an entry fee over $2,000.00 or anyone who has provided guide service for pay within the past 120 days of these official tournament waters, will not be eligible to compete in these tournaments.
 Anglers may fish as individuals, but are still considered a team and it is his/her responsibility to have a contestant to volunteer to assist them during weigh-in.

 Va.
 Top 100 reserves the right to refuse membership and participation in any all events, to any individual or Team for any reason at the discretion of the Tournament Director.